-Allowing myself the freedom to be transparent was a terrifying thing.
-So, for years I just wrote in private.
-I journaled.
-I scrawled snatches of the innermost parts of my heart onto scraps of paper.
-Until one day I decided to submit a story to a US publication, and it was accepted for print.
-It gave me the courage I desperately needed to start sharing some of my writing and poetry with others.
+Allowing myself the freedom to be transparent was always a terrifying thing for me, so for years I only wrote in private, scrawling snatches of the innermost parts of my heart onto scraps of paper.
+Until one day I decided to submit a story to a US publication, Chicken Soup for the Soul, and when it was accepted for print, it gave me the courage I needed to start sharing some of my writing and poetry with others.

 I hope you enjoy my writing and poetry and thank you very much for following along,